efatmae/efatmae.github.io/_pages/womenInNlp.md

 To suggest a guest please contact me on e.fatma.e@gmail.com

 We also organize online meetings where women come together to support one another.
-To know about these meetings please join the #_women_in_nlp channel on Slack https://dairai.slack.com/archives/C01J0GXJMD1.
+To know about these meetings please join the #_womenInNlp channel on Slack https://dairai.slack.com/archives/C01J0GXJMD1.

-{% for post in site._women_in_nlp reversed %}
+{% for post in site._womenInNlp reversed %}
 {% include archive-single.html %}
 {% endfor %}